-APPENDIX B. SCHOOL BYLAWS……………………………………………………46

 *PREAMBLE

 We, baptized members of the Church of Christ, responding in faith to the call of the Holy Spirit through the Gospel, desiring to unite together as a congregation to preach the Word, administer the sacraments, and carry out God’s mission, do hereby adopt this constitution and solemnly pledge ourselves to be governed by its provisions.
 In the name of the Father and of the Son and of the Holy Spirit.